Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

 Well then, how DNA polymerase does its action?

-The enzyme called helicase fulfils the first requirement by unwinding the DNA along with the SSBP protein.
+The enzyme called helicase fulfills the first requirement by unwinding the DNA along with the SSBP protein.

 Read more on helicase and SSBP: